sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 - The Latin American Hindu colony, South America

 ### Notable examples
+Agamas prescribe that temples should have libraries of important texts.
+This was observed in practice -

+- In Tamil Nadu, libraries attached to temples were known as sarasvatI-bhaNDAras.
+For instance, an inscription of Jatavarman Sundara Pandyan at Chidambaram temple describes the functioning of such a library at that temple along with officials associated with it.
+(Example via TS kRShNan.)
+- Another inscription of 1369 CE records that Kampana Udayar of the Vijayanagara dynasty established a Saraswathi Bhandaram in the Kanchi Varadharaja Perumal temple, ensuring its upkeep.
+- Likewise, a Nayak-period inscription from Srirangam mentions a Saraswathi Bhandaram and details a donation of one lakh (100,000 kasu) for the installation of the images of Saraswathi, Hayagriva, and Veda Vyasa in the temple library, with regular offerings dedicated to these deities.

+In modern times -

 - Mithila Kunj, Vrindavan is building a temple with tiles having all shlokas of srimad bhAgavatam engraved
 - 80 Yrs Old Laxmi Narayan Temple, Engraved With Geeta Shlokos On Temple Walls At Jharsuguda : [TW](https://m.youtube.com/watch?v=hmLNu7mSD1A)
 - Also, srI krishna janmabhumi recently (near 2025) got srimad bhAgavatam engraved in gold plates.
 Already had copper ones